Creativity in Nature: Youth Craft Camp

 All activities will be planned to maintain social distancing of 6 or more feet between participants as much as possible.

-Camps will be limited in number campers with 1 or 2 instructors for a total group size of no more than 15 people.
+Camps will be limited to 8 or 9 campers with 1 or 2 instructors for a total group size of no more than 10 people.

 Indoor activities will take place in our large classrooms, with windows open for ample ventilation.
 Instructors will teach outdoors when possible.

 Every camper will undergo a temperature check and verbal symptom screening at the beginning of each day of camp, campers who feel ill will be asked to stay home.